Abbreviations : Report Help

-Twinned virions contain a single copy of circular ssDNA, ranging in size from 2.5 to 3.2 kb.
-Hence, for viruses with bipartite genomes, two virions containing different genomic components are required for infection and the total genome size is about 5.2 kb (Von Arnim et al., 1993, Hamilton et al., 1983).
+Twinned virions contain a single copy of circular ssDNA, ranging from 2.5 to 3.2 kb.
+Hence, for viruses with bipartite genomes, two virions containing different genomic components are required for infection, the total genome being about 5.2 kb (Von Arnim et al., 1993, Hamilton et al., 1983).
 Half-size defective components and ssDNA satellites are also encapsidated (Zhou 2013).

 Virions contain a single structural protein (CP; Mr about 28–34×103).
 No other proteins have been found associated with virions (Zhang et al., 2001, Goodman et al., 1980).

 Viruses in the genera Becurtovirus, Capulavirus, Curtovirus, Eragrovirus, Grablovirus, Mastrevirus, Topocuvirus and Turncurtovirus have a single genomic component, whereas those in the genus Begomovirus have either one or two components.